TW-Robotics/SAMYControl/README.md

 ```
  Three functions are required for going from a Standard State to a Standard System-Action, namely:

 1. standardStateToInternalState(standardState) -> returns a state in internal representation, given a state in standard representation
 2. predict(internalState) -> returns a system-action in internal representation, given a state in internal representation
 3. internalSystemActionToStandardSystemAction(internalAction) -> returns a standard system-action, given a system-action in internal representation

 SAMYControllerBase abstractly DEFINES these three functions (they cannot be pre-implemented, since they are XXXXX dependent), so XXXXXbasedController must implement them.
 What these three functions do is selfexplanatory.

 Additionally, SAMYControllerBase IMPLEMENTS the so called "standardControlCallback" using these three functions.
 This "standardControlCallback(standardSystemState)" function is the function automatically called by the SAMYControlInterface every time the system state changes.
-This function takes as argument the system state in its standard representation, and returns a system-action in standard representation.
+This function takes as argument the system-state in its standard representation, and returns a system-action in standard representation.
 This standardControlCallback is provided to the SAMYControlInterface as a callback on instantiation of SAMYControlInterface class.

 **You do NOT have to do anything in the SAMYControllerBase!!
 Inherit from it to implement the XXXXXbasedController.**

 # XXXXXbasedController
 XXXXXbasedController inherits from SAMYControllerBase class and essentially implements the three functions required by the function "standardControlCallback(standardSystemState)" of SAMYControllerBase:

 1. standardStateToInternalState(standardState) -> returns a state in internal representation, given a state in standard representation
 2. predict(internalState) -> returns a system-action in internal representation, given a state in internal representation
 3. internalSystemActionToStandardSystemAction(internalAction) -> returns a standard system-action, given a system-action in internal representation

 XXXXX represents the used approach to describe the desired behaviour of the system (so to say, XXXXX indicates the original controller description used as input by XXXXXbasedController).
 Examples of such controllers are:
   - DTbasedController (XXXXX = DTControl): the input used for describing the controller/desired behaviour is a ".dot" file with the format used by DTControl to represent a decision tree
   - PDDLbasedController (XXXXX = PDDL): the input used for describing the controller/desired behaviour are a PDDL domain, a PDDL problem, a PDDL plan (and an additional configuration file)
   - BPMNbasedController (XXXXX = BPMN): the input used for describing the controller/desired behaviour should be a SAMYBPMN file (and probbably an additional configuration file)